smitpatel24/fasal-assignment/README.md

 1. Clone the Repository and make sure that you have Node Packet Manager (npm), Node.js and Ionic already installed on your machine before performing the next steps.

-2. Go into the "fasal-assignment" folder, use cmd and change directory to "backend", then install dependencies and finally start the server locally. cd backend npm install npm run start
+2. Go into the "fasal-assignment" folder, use cmd and change directory to "backend", then install dependencies and finally start the server locally.
+First "cd backend".
+Second "npm install".
+Third "npm run start"

 3. Keep the first cmd alive and open another cmd.
-Go into the "fasal-assignment" folder and change the directory to "frontend", then install dependencies and finally run the application locally. cd frontend npm install ionic serve
+Go into the "fasal-assignment" folder and change the directory to "frontend", then install dependencies and finally run the application locally.
+First "cd frontend".
+Second "npm install".
+Third "ionic serve".

 4. The backend will run on "localhost:5000" while the frontend will run on "localhost:8000" or on the next port if the first port is unavailable.